-- An Arbor Knot is tied first by taking the tag end of the line and making a loop around the arbor of the reel.
-Then, take the tag end of the line and tie an overhand knot around the main line.
+- Take the tag end of the line and make a loop around the arbor of the reel

-- Then tie another overhand knot at the end of the tag end.
+- Tie another overhand knot with the tag end

-- & 4.
-Pull the line between the first knot and the reel to cinch the knots together.
-The tag end knot should push up against the first overhand knot, preventing the knots from slipping or untying.
-Optionally, you can wet the knots before cinching them together.
+- The tag end knot should cinch up against the first overhand knot, preventing the knots from slipping or untying

-- Lastly, pull main line to cinch the knots to the arbor and trim the tag end.
+- Pull the main line to cinch the knots against the arbor

 What is the best knot for tying fishing line to a reel?

 An Arbor Knot is the best knot to tie your fishing line to your reel– any type of reel.

 The center of a fishing reel that has the line spooled around it is called the arbor.
 The arbor knot is used to tie a fishing line around that arbor.